Natural Compression for Distributed Deep Learning: Extra Experiments

 \subsubsection{$\ND$ has exponentially better variance}

-In Fig~\ref{fig:bin_comparison_var}, we compare $\ND$ and $\SDs{u}$ for $u=s$, i.e., we use the same number of levels for both compression strategies.
+In Figure~\ref{fig:bin_comparison_var}, we compare $\ND$ and $\SDs{u}$ for $u=s$, i.e., we use the same number of levels for both compression strategies.
 In each of the three plots we generated vectors $x$ with a different norm.
-We find that natural dithering has dramatically smaller variance, as predicted by Thm~\ref{thm:expon_better}.
+We find that natural dithering has dramatically smaller variance, as predicted by Theorem~\ref{THM:EXPON_BETTER}.